-Regardless of the anticipated outcome, a thorough inspection for all suspect ACM and LBP should be performed on DCA projects.
-Suspect materials that are not sampled, but which are suspect in appearance, should be considered ACM or LBP.
-Material locations, accessibility, friability, current condition, potential for damage and the approximate quantity of the identified ACM and LBP should be documented in chart form and included in the inspection report.
-The condition of hazardous building materials is especially important and needs to be thoroughly reviewed and documented at all locations as part of the DCA inspection.
+Regardless of the anticipated outcome, a thorough inspection for all suspect ACM and LBP must be performed.
+Suspect materials that are not sampled, but which are suspect in appearance, must be considered ACM or LBP.
+Material locations, accessibility, friability, current condition, potential for damage and the approximate quantity of the identified ACM and LBP must be documented in chart form and included in the inspection report.
+The condition of hazardous building materials is especially important and must thoroughly reviewed and documented at all locations.